redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 fascist Italy, and above all, to national-socialist Germany.

-Now was not this democracy of the future supposed to exist in its fulness and entirety at that very time?
+Now was not this democracy of the future supposed to exist in its fullness and entirety at that very time?
 And if it was a question of replying to Hitler, would not the promised democracy owe its origin to him rather than to Stalin?
 Objections, which no one in the U.S.S.R. was allowed to formulate under pain of death, were of little importance to